Antimicrobial Resistance Mediation OutReach

 In global health, every single person has a responsibility.
 Bacteria do not respect borders.
 In our globalized society, an antibiotic-resistant infection is a plane ride away from a global epidemic.
 We all use antimicrobials every day—from the food we eat to the soap we use to wash our hands—so it is imperative that we educate the public and encourage sustainable practices when dealing with antimicrobials.

 ARMOR chapters lead local campaigns to urge the public to adopt sustainable antimicrobial practices, such as switching to antimicrobial-free soap or buying antimicrobial-free meat and dairy.
+What is antimicrobial resistance?

 Our mission is to educate the public about antimicrobial resistance and influence more responsible, sustainable use of antibiotics.